-Our liturgy presiders come from a pool of Roman Catholic priests active in the D.C. area serving various institutions.
+Our liturgy presiders come from a network of Roman Catholic priests active in the D.C. area serving various institutions.
 The weekly presider meets with the lay planners for each liturgy to explore the meaning of the readings in their daily lives.
-Together they plan how to express their insights in a meaningful liturgy through theme, message, staging, setting, visuals, music, dance, readings, homily, dialogue, etc. The group takes responsibility for implementing the Mass as planned.
+Together they plan how to express their insights in a meaningful liturgy through theme, message, staging, setting, visuals, music, dance, meditations, homily, dialogue, etc. The group takes responsibility for implementing the Mass as planned.
 The PAX community supports the use of inclusive language in the liturgy.

 This inclusivity means we are LGBT friendly and extends through active participation in service to others.
 PAX members are active in local and global projects that feed the hungry, house the homeless, assist refugees, shelter battered women, support missionary activities, and address systemic social injustices.

 PAX provides religious education programs for both adults and children.
 We welcome families interested in having their children participate in the sacraments, including first communion, reconciliation (confession), and confirmation.
 PAX hosts an atrium for young children (age 3 – 12) to participate weekly in the Catechesis of the Good Shepherd.